If you prefer to construct your own asset allocation, or supplement other options, you may select among the following large-cap funds:

 |TIAA US Large Cap Equity Portfolio|

 Investment Objective and Principal Strategies.
 The Fund seeks long-term capital appreciation.
-The Fund seeks to achieve its investment objective by creating a diversified portfolio of global equities.
-The Fund will normally invest at least 80% of its net assets (plus borrowings made for investment purposes) in equity securities and equity-related instruments.
-The Fund normally invests at least 40% of its assets in non-U.S. securities, including emerging market securities.
-The portfolio managers intend to diversify the Fund's investments across geographic regions and economic sectors.
+The Fund seeks to achieve its investment objective by creating a diversified portfolio of U.S. equity securities.
+The Fund will normally invest at least 80% of its net assets (plus borrowings made for investment purposes) in equity securities and equity-related instruments, and the Fund will normally invest at least 80% of its net assets (plus borrowings made for investment purposes) in securities of U.S. companies.
+The Fund currently defines “U.S. companies” as those companies whose securities are traded in U.S. markets and that (i) are organized or headquartered in the United States or (ii) are designated as U.S. companies by commonly recognized market data services.
+The portfolio managers intend to diversify the Fund’s investments across economic sectors.
 The Fund may invest in issuers of any size market capitalization, including smaller capitalization companies.

 The Fund’s investment strategy centers on the portfolio managers’ belief that individual investment styles (as described below) carry long-term “risk premiums” that are largely independent of the current economic or market environment and that can be captured using a disciplined investment approach.

-The investment process begins with a broad investment universe containing at least 4,000 equity securities.
-Next, individual securities are evaluated based on quantitative "investment style" research and may also be evaluated by the Sub-Adviser's fundamental research team.
+The investment process begins with a broad investment universe containing at least 1,000 equity securities.
+Next, individual securities are evaluated based on quantitative “investment style” research and may also be evaluated by the Manager’s fundamental research team.
 Investment style research categorizes companies through a proprietary quantitative model that scores each company along several investment style categories, described below (Value, Earnings Change, Price Momentum, Growth, and Quality).
-Fundamental research evaluates each company identified as an investment candidate through the quantitative "investment style" research process using a wide range of company-specific information gathered by in-house analysts and external sources.
+Fundamental research evaluates each company identified as an investment candidate through the quantitative “investment style” research process using a wide range of company-specific information gathered by in-house analysts and external sources.
 In selecting individual stocks with attractive fundamental characteristics, the portfolio managers seek to diversify the mix of investment styles represented across the whole portfolio (i.e., by making sure high-scoring issuers from all of the investment styles are among the final holdings).
-The portfolio managers attempt to control for risk factors (such as over- and under-weights relative to the MSCI All Country World Index and the portfolio's sensitivity to broader market movements (or "beta")).
-The portfolio is managed with reference to the MSCI All Country World Index and the portfolio managers intend, under normal circumstances, to have at least 300 equity securities in the Fund's portfolio.
-The Fund may and intends to hold stocks that are not included in the MSCI All Country World Index.
+The portfolio managers attempt to control for risk factors (such as over- and under-weights relative to the S&P 500 Index and the portfolio’s sensitivity to broader market movements (or “beta”)).
+The portfolio is managed with reference to the S&P 500 Index as to both risk and return and the portfolio managers intend, under normal circumstances, to have at least 150 equity securities in the Fund’s portfolio.
+The Fund may and intends to have significant holdings in stocks that are not included in the S&P 500 Index.

 The Fund may participate in initial public offerings (IPOs).
-The Fund may also utilize foreign currency exchange contracts, stock index futures contracts, warrants and other derivative instruments.
+The Fund may also invest a portion of its assets in real estate investment trusts (REITs) and utilize foreign currency exchange contracts, stock index futures contracts, warrants and other derivative instruments.

 Principal Risks.
-The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are equity securities risk, market risk, issuer risk, non-U.S. investment risk, emerging markets risk, smaller company risk, credit and counterparty risk, currency risk, derivatives risk, focused investment risk, IPO risk, leveraging risk, liquidity risk, management risk and turnover risk.
+The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are market risk, issuer risk, equity securities risk, credit and counterparty risk, derivatives risk, focused investment risk, IPO risk, leveraging risk, liquidity risk, management risk, REIT and real estate-related investment risk, smaller company risk and turnover risk.

 TIAA US Large Cap Equity Portfolio